nimamesbah/chat_injector/README.md

 ---
 6. Select the folder and extension will come
 ---
-7. when you are on meet just open the meet chatbox and enter your text and interval in the extension and it do it job
+7. when you are on any meet tab enter your text and interval in the extension and it do it job
 ---
 **enjoy nga**